APD/GBA (Belgium) - 109/2024

 Facts

-• requested restriction of data processing until the legal basis of processing was clarified,
+• requested restriction of data processing until the legal basis of processing was clarified;

 • requested correction of signed documents.